Tokenized Text Stimulus¶

 - Definition: Whether participant interaction (in the form of a key-press) must trigger the presentation of each token.
 If

-, then the display of tokens in a tokenized text stimulus must be triggered by participant interaction, and reaction time for each token is recorded; iffalse
+true, then the display of tokens in a tokenized text stimulus must be triggered by participant interaction, and reaction time for each token is recorded; iffalse, then each tokenized text stimulus will be automatically presented. - Possible values:

-- See also: bidirectional, key_advance, key_reverse, hint, speed, and token_duration
+false - See also: bidirectional, key_advance, key_reverse, hint, speed, and token_duration

 size¶